omarftt/forestworld-web/README.md

 # forestworld-web

-Static frontend for ForestWorld — Amazon forest-risk intelligence.
-React + Babel-standalone, no build step.
-Reads PNG rasters + JSON metadata from `web_assets/`.
+Frontend for ForestWorld — Amazon forest-risk intelligence.

 Backend + data pipeline live in [`climate_risk_track`](https://github.com/angiesanchezm/climate_risk_track/tree/main).
 That pipeline writes the PNGs you see in `web_assets/` and produces the `aois.json` this app consumes.